 By Rabbi Cornelius Vanderbilt Steinberg | In-House Rabbi for The Inquirist Magazine

 Shalom and welcome to the Passover Seder!
 A seder is a traditional Passover celebration that takes something everyone likes (dinner) and ruins it with prayers.
-This is an inclusive event welcoming of both Jews and goyim (derogatory slur for non-Jews).
+This is an inclusive event welcoming of both Jews and goyim (Yiddish slur for non-Jewish people).

 But no matter how crazy the Passover story is, at least it’s not as wild as that cock-and-bull yarn about God having a son.

 Passover is a special holiday, because its traditional rituals include the consumption of AT LEAST four full cups of wine.
-While Judaism is usually a religion of asceticism and misery, Passover requires us to be merry as we celebrate our emancipation from the evil Pharaoh.
+While Judaism is often a religion of asceticism and misery, Passover requires us to be merry as we celebrate our emancipation from the evil Pharaoh.
 It is considered a mitzvah to consume excessive amounts of food and alcohol during the seder.
-Based on how wild some parts of the Passover story are, it’s likely that hard drugs like crack and LSD are welcome, too.
+Based on how wild some parts of the Passover story are, it’s likely that LSD is also welcome.
 So knock yourself out, really.
 But no matter how crazy the Passover story is, at least it’s not as wild as that cock-and-bull yarn about God having a son (what a ridiculous concept – it sounds like an ‘80s sitcom premise)!

 Sabbath Protocol (read only on Shabbat)